kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.docusaurus.md

 My thoughts on Version: 2.0.0-beta.13

 Pros:
+- generate documents as a Single Page Application (SPA), dark mode
 - Has sidebar navigation, menu bar, search bar, admonition, i18n built-in ([crowdin](https://crowdin.com/) plugin or alternative locale markdown files), `Next` and `Previous` UI links at the end of each doc page
 - has url slug in frontmatter to generate a static URL for each md file